 4. Get ready for tax season

 Tax season can sneak up on you faster than you think.
-To make sure you’re prepared (and that you’ve taken advantage of all available tax deductions), take these steps at year-end:
+To make sure you’re prepared (and that you’ve taken advantage of all available tax deductions), consider these steps at year-end:

-- Consider tax-deductible expenses.
-If you’re running your business using the cash method of accounting in the US, invest in tax-deductible expenses to offset this past year’s revenues.
+• Consider tax-deductible expenses.
+If you’re running your business using the cash method of accounting in the US, you may consider investing in tax-deductible expenses to offset this past year’s revenues.
 For example, consider purchasing a yearly subscription to Clio Manage and other services you might need to save come tax time, such as Clio Grow or Clio Draft.

 5. Consider hiring a law firm accounting professional

-Organizing your law firm financials can be an overwhelming and time-consuming process—especially at the end of the year when your firm is wrapping things up for the year.
+Organizing your year-end law firm financials can be overwhelming and time-consuming, especially when your firm is wrapping things up for the year.

-By hiring a law firm accounting professional, especially a CPA (Certified Public Accountant), you will have more time to focus on other aspects of your law firm, and can rest easy knowing the details are taken care of.
+Hiring a law firm accounting professional, especially a CPA (Certified Public Accountant), can free up more time to focus on other aspects of your law firm and can help you rest easy knowing the details are taken care of.

 You can also find the right accounting professional by checking out our Clio Certified Consultants.